How to speed up slow broadband

 What is the fastest broadband package?

-The fastest broadband plans are those with a full fibre connection or cable, but they’re not always available across the whole country.
+The fastest broadband plans are those with a full-fibre connection, but they’re not always available across the whole country.
+If you’re in an area serviced by the SIRO network, you could get speeds up to 2,000Mbps (2Gbps).

-If you can’t get full fibre or Virgin Media broadband, where you live, you could get fast broadband from a different broadband provider who operates in your area.
+If you can’t get full fibre where you live, it’s likely you’ll still get fast part-fibre or 5G mobile broadband from other broadband providers operating in your area.

 Carrying out a comparison of broadband where you live will give you the best idea of what’s available, and you can choose the plan with a speed and price that suits you best.